waffle-iron/gluu-webui/README.md

 # gluu-webui
-The Web UI for the Gluu REST API
+The Web UI for the Gluu Cluster REST API